kk00ss/Rhinodog/README.md

 ##Current state
 * readiness - Limited features, not 100% tests coverage.
 * Unit and regression tests - work in progress.
-* Indexing performance -  on enwiki texs of size 569MB it takes 50sec with Core i7 4790K and SSD Samsung 840 EVO, which is about 40GB/Hour, which is on par with Lucene (because Lucene's English analyzer is used, and similar approach in general)
+* Indexing performance -  on enwiki texs of size 569MB it takes 50sec with Core i7 4790K and SSD Samsung 840 EVO, which is about 40GB/Hour, which is 50% of Lucene's indexing performance on my hardware (because Lucene's English analyzer is used, and similar approach in general, but updating B-tree is quite slow)
 * Performance tests were only run on generated datasets, not real tests.
 But in-memory tests show that it is comparable with Lucene, and for some cases even faster.
 Educated guess would be - because Red-Black-Tree is faster than skip-lists.
 But it's hard to say for sure.

 ##Plans